- 18th Street Enhancement Project

 The City Commission reviewed various proposals to address concerns and nuisance activity at April 2020 and June 2020 workshops, among other meetings.
 Particularly due to divergent interests in the community, the City Commission and staff – with residents’ helpful input – are attempting to determine the best course of action moving forward.

-To address nearby residents’ concerns about safety, congestion and garbage, City staff implemented some low-cost, City Commission-directed 18th Street enhancements this week.
+To address nearby residents’ concerns about safety, congestion and garbage, City staff implemented some low-cost, City Commission-directed 18th Street enhancements in August 2020.
 The measures -- which represent some of the ideas recently proposed by a consultant -- are the latest in an ongoing effort to improve the quality of life for residents and beachgoers, alike.

 On the south side of 18th Street, the parallel vehicle parking spaces have been replaced with a pedestrian path, bicycle racks, and golf cart/low-speed-vehicle parking spaces.